 - Drainage Class: Measures the rate that water drains into the soil, allows farmers to select the type of crop and its field accessibility that would be best for that area’s soil type.

-- Hydric Class: Shows where areas that during the growing season, may have poorly drained soil and are will likely flood, pond, or become fully saturated.
+- Hydric Class: Shows where areas, that during the growing season, may have poorly drained soil and will likely flood, pond, or become fully saturated.
 This layer helps delineate wetland locations.

 - Erodibility Factor: Farmers can see if soil in their fields have a high susceptibility to erosion.
 This can help with field preparation, tillage system management, and understanding about potential soil loss.